“Cartagena is nice, but way too touristy.”

 The longer we stayed in Cartagena, the more we fell under its spell.

 Sure it was touristy, but Cartagena is one of those places that is so beautiful and so charming that you understand why it’s busy.
-Places this breathtaking are meant to be shared.
+There are numerous things to do in Cartagena to keep a traveller busy.

 Each building was painted in such a brilliant colors that the rows of homes and shops looked like an unsolved rubix cube.
 Bright pastel balconies with twisted wrought iron railings hung over the narrow sidewalks and together with enormous banyan trees and twisted flower vines, they provided much-needed shade from the scorching Caribbean sun above.